ahmetmeral/Objectiks/README.md

-# Objectiks .NET is a NoDb document store
+# Objectiks .NET is a NoDb json document store

-Objectiks is an open-source NoDb document store, that can run over a single or multiple **json** files.
+Objectiks is an open-source NoDb json document store, that can run over a single or multiple **json** files.

 ### Tasks

+- [ ] File watcher
 - [ ] Sample Project
 - [ ] Refs Sample
 - [ ] Benchmark
-- [ ] File watcher
 - [ ] Redis Cache

 ## Get Started